rroux/ballista/README.md

   server, and the "Admin" group has permission to deploy to all servers.
 - Timed deploys allow you to set a pre-determined time in the future to deploy your project, and Ballista will deploy it for you.
-- Deploy your Git branches as well.
-Configure Ballista to allow deploying your branches to your testing or staging servers.
+- Deploy your Git branches to your testing/staging servers.
 - Detailed activity log of all deploys performed.
 - Executing hook scripts after performing deploys on server gives you great flexibility to do a variety of things after a deploy.